Royal Flush Havanese Puppy Care and Training

 VERY IMPORTANT!
 READ CAREFULLY!

 WHEN YOUR NEW PUPPY COMES HOME, MAKE IT A RELAXING FIRST 24 HRS.
 STRESS CAN CAUSE A VARIETY OF PROBLEMS.
 ENCOURAGE YOUR PUPPY TO EAT SOON AFTER YOU GET HOME.
 IF HE ISN’T INTERESTED IN EATING BY DINNER TIME, RUB A LITTLE KARO SYRUP OR HONEY ON HIS GUMS.
 THIS WILL HELP KEEP HIS BLOOD/SUGAR LEVEL FROM FALLING IF HE ISN’T EATING AT ALL.
 (Pup must eat something!)
 Even if it’s just a few kibbles, that’s good.
-Life’s Abundance Premium Health Food For Dogs & Puppies is a very concentrated wholesome food so even a few kibbles are providing excellent nutrition.
+Life’s Abundance Small/Medium Breed Puppy Food is a very concentrated wholesome food so even a few kibbles are providing excellent nutrition.
 You feed less of this food than any other food I have researched.
 You can mix in JUST a bit of Life’s Abundance canned food if you prefer.

 - SECOND PUPPY SHOT DUE AROUND 10 WEEKS